Perverse sheaves of categories and some applications: Introduction

 In Section \ref{sect:recon} we study two interesting types of perverse sheaves of categories on $S^1 \times [0,1]$, both of which are related to examples which appear in the prescient work of Kontsevich \cite{kontsevich}.
 These sheaves of categories are both built from a pair of a category $\mathscr{C}$ and a monodromy autoequivalence $\Phi$ of $\mathscr{C}$.
-If we let $\mathscr{C} = \Perf_k$ and $\Phi = \mathrm{id}$, then the global sections of the corresponding perverse sheaves of categories are either $\DD^b(\mathbb{P}^1)$ or $\Perf(\mathbb{A}^1)$.
+If we let $\mathscr{C} = \Perf_k$ and $\Phi = \mathrm{id}$, then the global sections of the corresponding sheaves of categories are either $\DD^b(\mathbb{P}^1)$ or $\Perf(\mathbb{A}^1)$.
 If we let $\mathscr{C}$ be $\DD^b_{\dg}(X)$ for a smooth variety $X$, and we let monodromy be tensor product with a line bundle $\mathscr{L}$ on $X$, then the global sections of these sheaves of categories recover the derived category of coherent sheaves on $\mathbb{P}_X(\mathscr{O}_X\oplus \mathscr{L})$ (Theorem \ref{thm:orlov}) or the total space of $\mathscr{L}$.
 When monodromy is more general, the category of global sections should be regarded as the total space of a {\it noncommutative} $\mathbb{P}^1$ bundle or line bundle over $\mathscr{C}$.

 Recently Segal \cite{seg} proved that all autoequivalences of triangulated categories can be thought of as spherical twists by constructing a category which can be regarded as the total space of a noncommutative line bundle.
-We show (Proposition \ref{prop:seg}) that our construction can be used to recover and give context to Segal's.
+We show that our construction can be used to partially recover Segal's results.